rsek/tabletop-audio-tracks/README.md

 Every one of the 300+ 10-minute ambience tracks from [Tabletop Audio](https://tabletopaudio.com/) in a single repo.

 NB: I'm not affiliated with [Tabletop Audio](https://tabletopaudio.com/).
-These tracks are available freely under a [BY-NC-ND license](#license).
+These tracks are available freely under a [CC-BY-NC-ND license](#license).
 Additional variants of each track (not included here) are available via [the author's Patreon](https://www.patreon.com/tabletopaudio) - please consider supporting them if you enjoy their work!

 ## Contents